jordanbell2357/jordanbell2357.github.io/writing/_posts/2023-02-11-application-of-areas-euclid-I.md

 ---
 layout: post
-title: Book I of Euclid’s Elements and application of areas
+title: Book I of Euclid's Elements and application of areas
 ---

 [Book I of Euclid’s Elements and application of areas](/LaTeX/euclidI/)